StarWang12345/HDAN/README.md

 ## Citation
 If you find this repository/work helpful in your research, welcome to cite the paper and give a star.
 ## Contact
-For any inquiries or collaboration opportunities, please contact the author, Xincheng Wang, at starw1122@outlook.com.
+For any inquiries or collaboration opportunities, please contact the author
 ## Acknowledgements
 We would like to thank all the contributors and supporters of this project.